Facebook froze as anti-vaccine comments swarmed users

 Facebook’s internal discussions were revealed in disclosures made to the Securities and Exchange Commission and provided to Congress in redacted form by former Facebook employee-turned-whistleblower Frances Haugen’s legal counsel.
 The redacted versions received by Congress were obtained by a consortium of news organizations, including The Associated Press.

 The trove of documents shows that in the midst of the COVID-19 pandemic, Facebook carefully investigated how its platforms spread misinformation about life-saving vaccines.
-They also reveal rank-and-file employees regularly suggested solutions for countering anti-vaccine misinformation on the site, to no avail.
-The Wall Street Journal reported on some of Facebook’s efforts to deal with antivaccine comments last month.
+They also reveal rank-and-file employees regularly suggested solutions for countering anti-vaccine content on the site, to no avail.
+The Wall Street Journal reported on some of Facebook's efforts to deal with anti-vaccine comments last month.

-The inaction raises questions about whether Facebook prioritized controversy and division over the health of its users.
+Facebook's response raises questions about whether the company prioritized controversy and division over the health of its users.

 “These people are selling fear and outrage,” said Roger McNamee, a Silicon Valley venture capitalist and early investor in Facebook who is now a vocal critic.
 “It is not a fluke.
 It is a business model.”

-Typically, Facebook ranks posts by engagement — the total number of likes, dislikes, comments and reshares.
-That ranking scheme may work well for innocuous subjects like recipes, dog photos or the latest viral singalong.
-But Facebook’s own documents show that when it comes to divisive, contentious issues like vaccines, engagement-based ranking only emphasizes polarization, disagreement and doubt.
+Typically, Facebook ranks posts by engagement — the total number of likes, dislikes, comments, and reshares.
+That ranking scheme may work well for innocuous subjects like recipes, dog photos, or the latest viral singalong.
+But Facebook’s own documents show that when it comes to divisive public health issues like vaccines, engagement-based ranking only emphasizes polarization, disagreement, and doubt.

-To study ways to reduce vaccine misinformation, Facebook researchers changed how posts are ranked for more than 6,000 users in the U.S., Mexico, Brazil and the Philippines.
-Instead of seeing posts about vaccines that were chosen based on their engagement, these users saw posts selected for their trustworthiness.
+To study ways to reduce vaccine misinformation, Facebook researchers changed how posts are ranked for more than 6,000 users in the U.S., Mexico, Brazil, and the Philippines.
+Instead of seeing posts about vaccines that were chosen based on their popularity, these users saw posts selected for their trustworthiness.

-“Is there any reason we wouldn’t do this?” one Facebook employee wrote in response.
+“Is there any reason we wouldn’t do this?” one Facebook employee wrote in response to an internal memo outlining how the platform could rein in anti-vaccine content.

 Facebook said it did implement many of the study’s findings — but not for another month, a delay that came at a pivotal stage of the global vaccine rollout.